mayconvm/LightRAG/README.md

 The LightRAG server offers not only a web-based UI for exploring LightRAG functionalities but also a comprehensive REST API.
 For more information about the LightRAG server, please refer to [LightRAG Server](./docs/LightRAG-API-Server.md).

+The server supports **multiple isolated workspaces** within a single instance — each workspace has independent storage, documents, and knowledge graph.
+See [Multi-Workspace](./docs/MultiWorkspace.md) for the full guide.

 ![iShot_2025-03-23_12.40.08](./README.assets/iShot_2025-03-23_12.40.08.png)

 ## Key Configuration Guide